PPD Test Vs. QuantiFERON

 When choosing a tuberculosis test, a patient must consider many factors, including cost, efficiency and availability.
 Additionally, medical terms and acronyms associated with tuberculosis may confuse patients.
 For this reason, we created a Tuberculosis Test Fact Sheet.
 Below we outline the pros and cons of two most commonly used tuberculosis tests: Purified Protein Derivative Test (PPD) and QuantiFERONS.

-Request a Free Consultation and Quote
+Request a Free Quote for My Employees

-Request an Appointment
+Request an Appointment for Myself

 What is a PPD test?